Introduction

 Other measures

-- It is the discretion of the Surgeons, Anaesthetist and the bed management team to determine the need for a HDU or ICU bed for these high risk infants.
+In collaboration with the nursing team, it is at the discretion of the Surgeons and, Anaesthetist and the bed management team to determine the need for a HDU or ICU bed for these high-risk infants.
+Request for HDU or ICU beds should be escalated to the bed management team.

-Apnoea monitoring should commence immediately in the Post Anaesthetic Care Unit (PACU) and continue once the patient arrives to the ward.
+Apnoea monitoring should commence immediately in the Post Anaesthetic Care Unit (PACU).

-- If regional anaesthesia was used, patients should receive RPAO every 30 minutes for 2 hours, in recognition that this is the period in which patients are most at risk of postoperative apnoeas.
+Due to a small risk of delayed toxicity, if regional anaesthesia was used, patients should receive observations every 30 minutes for 2 hours, in recognition that this is the period in which patients are most at risk of postoperative apnoeas..

 Ongoing observations: